japila-books/apache-spark-internals/docs/FileCommitProtocol.md

 `FileCommitProtocol` is an <<contract, abstraction>> of <<implementations, committers>> that can setup, commit or abort a Spark job or task (while writing out a key-value RDD and the partitions).

-`FileCommitProtocol` is used for xref:rdd:PairRDDFunctions.adoc#saveAsNewAPIHadoopDataset[saveAsNewAPIHadoopDataset] and xref:rdd:PairRDDFunctions.adoc#saveAsHadoopDataset[saveAsHadoopDataset] transformations (that use `SparkHadoopWriter` utility to <<spark-internal-io-SparkHadoopWriter.adoc#write, write a key-value RDD out>>).
+`FileCommitProtocol` is used for rdd:PairRDDFunctions.md#saveAsNewAPIHadoopDataset[saveAsNewAPIHadoopDataset] and rdd:PairRDDFunctions.md#saveAsHadoopDataset[saveAsHadoopDataset] transformations (that use `SparkHadoopWriter` utility to <<spark-internal-io-SparkHadoopWriter.md#write, write a key-value RDD out>>).

 A concrete <<implementations, FileCommitProtocol>> is created using <<instantiate, FileCommitProtocol.instantiate>> utility.